-Purpose of the module Module NQF level Module NQF credits Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to:
+Purpose of the module Module NQF level Module NQF credits Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: to:

-J. MANTHESHORE A student who successfully completes this module will have adequate knowledge of constitutional principles and the general provisions of the South African Bill of Rights and will be able to apply procedural and substantive issues to provide advice concerning the violation of fundamental human rights.
-6 16 understand and identify procedural and substantive issues that are applicable in Bill of Rights litigation Output Description In the substantive issues that are applicable in Bill of Rights litigation Output Description In the substantive issues that are applicable in Bill of Rights litigation Output Description Output Descript 1.1 explain the basic principles of the Constitution and its impact on legis the common law and customary law 1.2 identify in a factual scenario whether Bill of Rights is applied in a direct of manner, and whether it imposes obtoin a vertical or horizontal level 1.3 discuss and apply the procedural explain of justiciability and jurisdiction over constitutional matters 1.4 describe the interpretive approaches followed by courts in cases of infrintion of fundamental rights 1.5 discuss and apply the various element the general limitation clause, and deprovide examples for the demand provide examples for the demand of rights, special limitations clauses the derogation of rights 1.6 determine and describe which constremedies may be awarded by a concase of an infringement of rights er the er the or indirect oligations lements lements of escribe arcation s, and estitutional integrate the general principles of the Bill of Rights and apply them to selected fundamental rights 2.1 apply constitutional principles, provide Bill of Rights, as well as proced substantive issues to critically evaluated factual scenarios and problem quesions are constitutional principles and provisional principles are construct an independent argument that will provide solutions make recommendations to violation fundamental human rights lural and luate stions g ons of ent t s or
+JOHANNESBURG A student who successfully completes this module will have adequate knowledge of constitutional principles and the general provisions of the South African Bill of Rights and will be able to apply procedural and substantive issues to provide advice concerning the violation of fundamental human rights.
+6 16 understand and identify procedural and substantive issues that are applicable in Bill of Rights litigation 1.1 explain the basic principles of the Constitution and its impact on legis the common law and customary law 1.2 identify in a factual scenario whether Bill of Rights is applied in a direct of manner, and whether it imposes obtoin a vertical or horizontal level 1.3 discuss and apply the procedural explain of justiciability and jurisdiction over constitutional matters 1.4 describe the interpretive approaches followed by courts in cases of infrintion of fundamental rights 1.5 discuss and apply the various element the general limitation clause, and deprovide examples for the demand provide examples for the demand of rights, special limitations clauses the derogation of rights 1.6 determine and describe which constremedies may be awarded by a concase of an infringement of rights er the er the er indirect oligations lements lements of escribe arcation s, and estitutional integrate the general principles of the Bill of Rights and apply them to selected fundamental rights 2.1 apply constitutional principles, provided the Bill of Rights, as well as proced substantive issues to critically evaluated factual scenarios and problem questantive.
+2.2 critically discuss and apply in writin constitutional principles and provision the Bill of Rights by evaluating currence events to construct an independent argument that will provide solutions make recommendations to violation fundamental human rights ural and uate stions g ons of ent t